MeltanoLabs/tap-facebook/README.md

 ### Source Authentication and Authorization

+- [ ] `Developer TODO:` If your tap requires special access on the source system, or any special authentication requirements, provide those here.

+### Configure using config.json

+Create a config.json file n the tap-facebook-sdk directory, add the following keys to the config.json:

 - [ ] `start_date:` start date for facebook api
 - [ ] `account_id:` account id
 - [ ] `access_token:` access token for bearer authentication

 ## Usage